BolajiAyodeji/bolajiayodeji.com/content/how-to-fix-git-always-asking-for-user-credentials.md

 # Conclusion
 However, due to security reasons, it is advisable that you use SSH to interact with GitHub, especially if you work for a company or you're using a computer that isn't yours. <br>

-Using the SSH protocol, you can connect to GitHub without supplying your username or password everytime. <br>
+Using the SSH protocol, you can connect to GitHub without supplying your username or password every time. <br>
 Learn how to connect to GitHub with SSH [here](https://help.github.com/en/articles/connecting-to-github-with-ssh)